gijs-pennings/sorting-visualizer/README.md

 - **Quick Sort**\
   Another well-known sorting algorithm.
 Although in the worst case, it performs much worse than many other algorithms, it's the fastest algorithm on average in many cases.
 You can choose between two partitioning schemes: the one by *Hoare* and the one by *Lomuto*.
 While Lomuto is often taught in school, Hoare swaps less elements and creates more efficient partitions when many elements are equal.
 - **Selection Sort**\
   A simple but inefficient algorithm without much practical use.
-Its relatively unknown sibling *Double Selection Sort* uses three comparisons per two elements to find both the minimum and the maximum.
+The relatively unknown variant *Double Selection Sort* uses three comparisons per two elements to find both the minimum and the maximum.
 As a result, it needs about 25% less comparisons.
 - **Shell Sort**\
   This algorithm improves on Insertion Sort similarly to how Comb Sort improves on Bubble Sort: starting with larger gaps, it moves out-of-place elements into position more quickly.
 Unlike all algorithms above, its time complexity (for the gap sequence used) has not yet been determined.